Androz2091/discord-giveaways/README.md

 });
 ```

-*   **options.time**: the giveaway duration
+*   **options.time**: the giveaway duration.
-*   **options.prize**: the giveaway prize
+*   **options.prize**: the giveaway prize.
-*   **options.winnerCount**: the number of giveaway winners
+*   **options.winnerCount**: the number of giveaway winners.
-*   **options.botsCanWin**: whether the bots can win a giveaway
+*   **options.botsCanWin**: whether the bots can win a giveaway.
 *   **options.exemptPermissions**: an array of discord permissions.
 Members who have at least one of these permissions will not be able to win a giveaway even if they react to it.
 *   **options.embedColor**: a hexadecimal color for the embeds of giveaways.
 *   **options.embedColorEnd**: a hexadecimal color the embeds of giveaways when they are ended.
-*   **options.reaction**: the reaction that users will have to react to in order to participate!
+*   **options.reaction**: the reaction that users will have to react to in order to participate.

-This allows you to launch a giveaway.
-Once the `start()` function is called, the giveaway starts and you only have to observe the result, the module does the rest!
+This allows you to start a new giveaway.
+Once the `start()` function is called, the giveaway starts and you only have to observe the result, the package does the rest!

 <a href="http://zupimages.net/viewer.php?id=19/23/5h0s.png">
     <img src="https://zupimages.net/up/19/23/5h0s.png"/>